 Tape measures are absolutely essential.
 In fact, you may need two of them -- one using the English measurement system and another on the metric system.
 Or you can shell out the cash for a laser measuring device -- some of them can provide measurements using both systems.
 Without a good measuring device, the only way your construction job will turn out well is through blind luck.

 That's our round up on the most essential tools every builder needs.
-To learn more about construction and related topics, take a look at the links on the next page.
+To learn more about construction and related topics, take a look at the links below.